Powerful Knockoffs via Minimizing Reconstructability: Minimum reconstructability knockoffs

 Let $n, p \to \infty$ such that $p = o(n)$ and consider a sequence of covariance matrices $\Sigman \in \mathbb{R}^{p \times p}$ such that the minimum eigenvalue of $\Sigman$ is bounded above a fixed constant $\gamma \in \mathbb{R}^+$.
 Suppose we sample a sequence of random $\betan$ as follows.
 Let all but a uniformly drawn subset of $\lceil s_0 p \rceil$ entries of $\betan$ equal zero, for a fixed constant $s_0 \in (0, 1]$, and then sample the remaining (non-null) entries of $\betan$ from a $\lceil s_0 p \rceil$-dimensional hypercube centered at $0$ with any fixed side-length.
 Then

 \end{theorem}

 Note that the equicorrelated case discussed in Section \ref{sec::reconstruction} satisfies these regularity conditions on $\Sigman$, since its eigenvalues are bounded uniformly above $1 - \rho$.
+As noted in Section \ref{subsec::reconstlitcomp}, this theorem proves a similar consistency result to \cite{rank2017}, except our proof uses properties of MVR knockoffs to avoid assumptions about the minimum eigenvalue of $G_S$.

+This result should also make intuitive sense in the context of \citet{ciknockoff2019}, who show that knockoffs are consistent if and only if (informally) the diagonals of $\frac{1}{n} G_S^{-1}$ converge to $0$.
+Technically, \cite{ciknockoff2019}'s theory does not directly apply to our setting, as it assumes a different asymptotic regime and relies on regularity conditions which the authors themselves admit are ``highly nontrivial" to verify unless $\Sigma^{(n)}$ is block-diagonal.
+We use different technical tools to avoid these assumptions.
+Conceptually, however, the key novelty of Theorem \ref{thm::olspower1} is that it shows for the first time that a concrete method---MVR knockoffs---can achieve \cite{ciknockoff2019}'s condition with minimal assumptions on $\Sigma^{(n)}$.
+To summarize, \cite{ciknockoff2019}'s theory established the importance of making the diagonals of $G_S^{-1}$ small, and MVR knockoffs explicitly follows this principle by minimizing $\text{Tr}(G_S^{-1})$, allowing us to prove its consistency in more generality than has been established for any other knockoff generation method.

-Lastly, we note that the convexity of $L_{\mathrm{MVR}}$ in the Gaussian case allows us to develop an algorithm to compute $S_{\mathrm{MVR}}$ in $O(n_{\mathrm{iter}} p^3)$.
-Our algorithm is inspired by \cite{fanok2020}, who introduced a similar method to compute $S_{\mathrm{SDP}}$ in the same time complexity, although extending their ideas to the MVR loss requires some nontrivial additional analysis.
-Like the SDP formulation (\ref{def::sdp}), our algorithm can take advantage of block-diagonal approximations \citep{mxknockoffs2018} or low-rank factor structure in $\Sigma$ \citep{fanok2020} to dramatically speed up computations---see Appendix \ref{appendix::computemvr} for additional details.
+Lastly, we note that the convexity of $L_{\mathrm{MVR}}$ in the Gaussian case allows us to develop an algorithm to compute $S_{\mathrm{MVR}}$ in $O(n_{\mathrm{iter}} p^3)$, which is the same time complexity or faster than the methods used to compute SDP knockoffs \cite{fanok2020}.
+Our method is inspired by \citet{fanok2020}, who introduced a coordinate-descent algorithm to compute $S_{\mathrm{SDP}}$ efficiently.
+The key idea is to use rank-one updates to maintain a running Cholesky decomposition of $2 \Sigma - S$.
+Our algorithm uses this same strategy, although extending their ideas to the MVR loss requires some nontrivial additional analysis.
+For brevity, we defer the details to Appendix \ref{appendix::computation}.
+Since the algorithms used to compute MVR and SDP knockoffs are extremely similar, we show in simulations in Appendix \ref{appendix::runtime} that not only do they have the same computational complexity, but they have very similar runtimes in practice.
+Additionally, like the SDP formulation (\ref{def::sdp}), our algorithm can take advantage of block-diagonal approximations \citep{mxknockoffs2018} or low-rank factor structure in $\Sigma$ \citep{fanok2020} to dramatically speed up computations to be linear in $p$---see Appendix \ref{subsec::blockdiagapprx} for additional details.
+The overall point is that there is no computational reason to prefer either MVR or SDP knockoffs.